 But it needs to be accurate, to scale, and properly formatted for your specific county’s submission system.
 Getting any of those things wrong results in a rejection.

-If you’ve never prepared a permit site plan before, the research alone — pulling parcel data, looking up setback requirements, checking flood zone maps, understanding your county’s format requirements — typically takes several hours.
+If you’ve never prepared a permit site plan before, the research alone, pulling parcel data, looking up setback requirements, checking flood zone maps, and understanding your county’s format requirements typically takes several hours.

 For $79, we do all of that for you and deliver a permit-ready plan within 24 hours.